modera/ModeraServerCrudBundle/Resources/doc/index.md

 # Batch updates

-When you have a lot of data eventually you may want to add a support of batch editing, that is - let your users to modify several records by sending just one request to server.
+When you have a lot of data eventually you may want to add a support of batch editing, that is - let your users modify several records by sending just one request to server.
 Luckily, AbstractCrudController class supports this features of the box.
 When it comes to batch records update you have two options how you structure a request:

  * you specify a query and some data that you want to apply to all records that will be returned by given query